 I now pursue research into computer history, a hobby I have had since 1968.
 I am a committee member of the Computer Conservation Society and am working on a CCS archival project.
-I am also helping to organise the 50th Anniversary celebrations for the Ferranti Atlas computer.
+I organised the 50th Anniversary celebrations for the Ferranti Atlas computer.

 I am particularly interested in early British computers built during the period 1945 – 1970.
 Amongst my historical publications are:

 A History of Manchester Computers.
 Published by the National Computing Centre, 1976.
 Second edition published by the British Computer Society, 1998.
 ISBN: 0-902505-01-8.

 Early British Computers.
 Published by Manchester University Press, 1980.
 ISBN: 0-7190-0803-4 and 0-7190-0810-7.
 Now out of print, but see: http://ed-thelen.org/comp-hist/EarlyBritish.html